-Lodging: $1716.27, 43 nights, average of $39.91/night
+Total: $1716.27, 43 nights, an average of $39.91/night.

-Lodging was incredibly affordable in Mexico–we stayed in a combination of Airbnb’s and comfortable budget hotels (wifi and air conditioning where the climate demands it are always a must!).
+Lodging was incredibly affordable in Mexico–we stayed in a combination of Airbnbs and comfortable budget hotels (wifi and air conditioning where the climate demands it are always a must!).
 As always, we rented apartments on Airbnb, rather than private or shared rooms.

 With the exception of Playa del Carmen, where we spent around $72/night (gulp), our lodging fell comfortably into the $30-$40/night range.

-Transportation was extremely easy, comfortable (with the exception of the unpleasant van ride from Oaxaca to Puerto Escondido), and inexpensive–most of our major bus trips cost $10-20 per person.
+Transportation was extremely easy, comfortable (with the exception of the extremely unpleasant van ride from Oaxaca to Puerto Escondido), and inexpensive–most of our major bus trips cost $10-20 per person.